Introduction

 - Skips hidden files (starting with

-.) and common non-text directories (target,node_modules). - Results are limited to 100 matches to avoid overwhelming the LLM context.
+.) and common non-text directories (target,node_modules). - Results are limited to 100 matches.

 - Each result includes the file path, line number, and matching line.